MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Intrinsic_Members.md

 System.Object
 ```

-As you can see it starts with the most specific object type in
+As shown above, it starts with the most specific object type,
-`System.IO.FileInfo` all the way down to the most generic, `System.Object`.
+`System.IO.FileInfo`, and continues down to the most generic type,
+`System.Object`.

 ## Methods

-There are several hidden methods available to all PowerShell objects.
+PowerShell adds two hidden methods to all PowerShell objects.
+These methods are
+not visible using the `Get-Member -Force` command or tab completion.

 ### ForEach() and Where()

-The `.ForEach()` and `.Where()` methods are available to all PowerShell
+The `ForEach()` and `Where()` methods are available to all PowerShell
 objects.
 However, they are most useful when working with collections.
 For more
 information on how to use these methods, see [about_Arrays](about_Arrays.md).